danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

-- Turn each author into a page of previews by that author
+- Home nav link should go to results page 1
-- Try to consolidate Author & Tags pages as they're essentially the same
+- Style tags & authors pages
+- Replace the word 'author' with 'writer' everywhere for consistency
+- Make the site responsive
 - Add conditional loading to the article page to handle errors gracefully
 - Diff check the styling between static & react versions
-- Enable preview page sorted by tags
-- Enable preview page sorted by author
 - Transfer the SingleArticle & About page styling from the static version
-- Design a sidebar and dynamically display other relevant blog posts
-- Make the site responsive
 - Write a test that checks that the number of objects in `articles.json` matches the number of `.md` files in `src/articles`
 - Enable dynamic metadata
 - Add screenshot to ReadMe